Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 We are increasing our expectation for Class 8 trucks and are now forecasting production to be in the range of 220,000 to 240,000 units this year.
 And building on the trend that began last quarter, we are continuing to see improving market conditions for mining and construction equipment globally.

 Moving to Europe, we expect slow economic growth this year due to continued political and economic uncertainty, but our currency expectations have improved as the euro has strengthened against the U.S. dollar.
-The European off-highway markets are moderately stronger including the mining sector where we are seeing the expected stronger aftermarket demand as well as improving OE demand as mine operators replacing existing equipment.
+The European off-highway markets are moderately stronger including the mining sector where we are seeing the expected stronger aftermarket demand as well as improving OE demand as mine operators are replacing existing equipment.

 Looking at South America, we remain positive about Brazil as the economy begins a slow recovery including key end-markets such as agriculture.
 The commercial truck market has improved some year-to-date, and bus production is stabilizing, but the markets still have ways to go before we can characterize it as a recovery.
 In Argentina, the economy is expected to turn to low single-digit growth this year.

 In Asia Pacific, we continue to see improving conditions in India being driven by economic reforms and in China where we expect growth to remain stable.
-In terms of our markets, we expect low single-digit growth in light-truck production across Asia Pacific region.
+In terms of our markets, we expect low single-digit growth in light-truck production across the Asia Pacific region.
 And finally, as with other regions, the mining market is showing moderate growth primarily in Australia.

 Next, please turn to slide 10.
 As we look at the business by segment, we continue to see healthy sales of our key light vehicle customer platforms and inventories remain at low levels.
 While the overall light-truck volume in Argentina is expected to be flat, sales of the Toyota trucks remain strong.
 Again, this quarter, our launch readiness for the new Jeep Wrangler program is proceeding as planned across the Dana facilities involved, including the new plant in Toledo, Ohio.
 In Thailand, truck production remains strong and is expected to be up 10% from last year.